mica-web/mica-web.github.io/collections/_learn/02_CSS/cascade.md

 ![Screenshot of the Glitch project above with developer tools visible and the CSS conflicts highlighted.]({{ ip | append: 'css-conflicts.png' }})

 Also, note that conflicts are resolved on a declaration-by-declaration basis.
-Just because the `background-color` declaration on the `p` selector is overwritten does **not** mean the `color` rule with the same selector also gets overwritten; since there are no conflicts with the `color` declaration, it is applied as written.
+Just because the `background-color` declaration on the `p` selector is overwritten does **not** mean the `color` declaration within the same ruleset also gets overwritten; since there are no conflicts with the `color` declaration, it is applied as written.

+This is a pretty cool thing about writing CSS.
+Instead of treating such conflicts as errors that break stylesheets, they are accounted for in the browser logic.

+{: .callout }
+This also extends to CSS that is actually broken or invalid, not just conflicts.
+It's rare to write CSS that totally breaks your stylesheet; instead, it's often just a single declaration that fails.

 ## Selectors have specificity
 You've already learned that CSS files are read top to bottom, but you should also know that selectors are read from right to left.